clem9281/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-   A component is a reusable piece of code that can be used to build elements that are similar in style or functionality.
+   A component is programming concept where you build a reusable piece of code that can be used to build elements that are similar in style or functionality.
 It helps keep our code DRY.

 ### Git Set up